ko-dever/my-todo-app-react/README.md

 # What is this repository ?

-Nothing serious.

-Just a simple repository to play with [React](http://reactjs.org/), mostly for testing purposes, for trying and implementng some concepts specific to this library.
+Simple repository to play and interact with [React](http://reactjs.org/)], mostly for testing purposes.
+To try and implement some concepts specific to this library.

 # What concepts are covered in this project ?